seanfdnn/ergodox-layout/readme.md

 For the layers, the following rules apply:

-* When the [Experimental layer](#experimental-layer) is toggled on, LEDs will light up from left to right in a sequence, then turn off.
+* When the [ADORE layer](#adore-layer) is toggled on, LEDs will light up from left to right in a sequence, then turn off.
 When the layer is toggled off, the LEDs light up and turn off in the other direction.
 No LEDs are on while the layer is active.
 * When the [Hungarian layer](#hungarian-layer) is active, the *green* and *blue* LEDs are on.
 * When the [Navigation and media layer](#navigation-and-media-layer) is active, the *red* and *green* ones are on.
 * When the [One-handed layer](#one-handed-layer) is active, the *green* LED is on and bright, and either the *red* or the *blue* one is going to slowly blink, depending on the currently active side.